Project Info

 Is the Global Red List enough?

-While global red list assessments are becoming an important tool to guide and prioritise global conservation efforts, their utility at the national level can be compromised, particularly for peripheral populations that may be locally significant but globally common.
-Species like the Markhor and Tibetan gazelle highlight the importance of a locally relevant national red list in establishing national-level conservation priorities.
+While global Red List assessments are increasingly recognized as vital tools for guiding and prioritizing global conservation efforts, their utility at the national level can be limited, particularly for peripheral populations that may be locally small yet significant but globally common.

-India is recognized as one of the world’s megadiverse countries, home to approximately 7-8% of all recorded species globally (CBD).
+India is recognized as one of the world’s megadiverse countries, home to approximately 7-8% of all recorded species globally (Goyal & Arora, 2009).
 The Zoological Survey of India has recently documented a list of over 100,000 species of animals and over 50,000 plants and allied forms that offer a formidable base of biological diversity.
 Hence, it is important to provide evidence-based information on the status of several such species and subspecies to help draw attention to the magnitude and importance of threatened biodiversity and influence national and international policy and decision.
 As per IUCN, over 160,000 species have been assessed but to be convincingly able to inform policy makers, a total of 260,000 species must be assessed by the year 2030.
 Of the 160,000 species assessed, only about 7,000 from India feature in global red list assessments.

 Facilitating a national red list